6 key elements towards ecommerce success

 Shopify’s product team was able to generate $900 within three days after the launch.

 5.11 Tactical was already successful by selling through various dealer networks.
 However, the company still aimed for a wider reach through its direct-to-consumer sales online.
-5.11 Tactical was able to reach an annual revenue of $10 million through its ecommerce.
+5.11 Tactical was able to reach an annual revenue of $10 million through its e-commerce.

-Five keys towards your ecommerce success
+Five keys towards your e-commerce success

-Your ecommerce should not only be about having great products.
+Your e-commerce should not only be about having great products.
 You should also be able to provide an online store that consumers will love to come back to and shop over the internet.

-Your ecommerce success will also depend on the following factors:
+Your eCommerce success will also depend on the following factors:

-You need to provide your customers with an excellent mobile experience each and every time they visit your ecommerce store.
+You need to provide your customers with an excellent mobile experience each and every time they visit your e-commerce store.
 Poor mobile experience will lead to customer loss as they will usually end up leaving your site without browsing through what you offer.

-Your customers should be able to trust your ecommerce.
-During online transactions your customers will be required to share sensitive information like their credit card, address and phone number.
+Your customers should be able to trust your e-commerce.
+During online transactions, your customers will be required to share sensitive information like their credit card, address, and phone number.

 Easy to navigate

-You would most likely lose potential customers if they aren’t able to find what they are looking for on your website.
+You will most likely lose potential customers if they aren’t able to find what they are looking for on your website.
 Your customers should be able to easily find what they are looking for.